KidusYohannes/backend/README.md

-# EdirConnect Backend Documentation
+# Mahber App Backend Documentation

 ## Overview

-EdirConnect is a backend system for managing Mahbers (social groups), member contributions, and payments using Stripe.
+Mahber App is a backend system for managing Mahbers (social groups), member contributions, and payments using Stripe.
 It supports recurring and one-time payments, automated contribution generation, and scheduled checks for payment and Stripe account status.

 ---